AliOKeeffe/PP4_My_Meal_Planner/TESTING.md

 - #### Required fields using Summernote extension submit with just whitespace entered
      - **Bug**: In the Add Recipe form, the Ingredients and Method fields both use the summernote extension.
 Both fields are required fields however the form still submited when only whitespace was entered due to summernote rendering the html `<p>&nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp;</p>` on submit and therefore the form validation didn't pick up the empty field.
      - **Fix**: My first attempt at the solution was to write a custom django `clean_<fieldname>() method` which would replace any `&nbsp` with blank, `strip()` whitespace and `strip_tags()`.
 The solution did prevent the form submiting with only whitespace however it wasn't a good solution due to fact that stripping the HTML tags meant the summernote editor didn't format valid inputs as expected.
      - After posting the question on Slack Ian Meigh_5P proposed a working solution to create a custom validator for textfields and implement this in the Model.
-I have utilised Ian's  custom validator in my code (see validators.py) and have credited him in my Readme.
+I have utilised Ian's custom validator in my code [here](eateasy/validators.py) and have credited him in my Readme.
 Thanks Ian!

 - #### No Reverse Match Error
      - **Bug**: When I first implemented the Add Recipe form I kept getting a no reverse match error when trying to submit a new recipe due to the slug field not populating properly.